 Taft then announced with great fanfare in July of 1910 that he would make an extended trip to Maine.
 With stops planned for Eastport, Bangor, Ellsworth, Rockland and Islesboro, Taft would base his operations in Bar Harbor.
 There, he would stay on the 273-foot presidential yacht Mayflower, with its crew of 200.

 Taft first touched land in Eastport, then sailed on to Bar Harbor for a three-day stop.

 He spent much of his time with wealthy summer residents.
 This caused a bit of a stir among year-round residents, which Taft tamped down by giving a speech on the town bandstand.

 "The three days that have passed in Bar Harbor will be red letter days in my life," he told the crowd.
 "The air is like champagne in a Prohibition state, and without the uncomfortable consequences that follow imbibing that liquor."

 However, Taft's visit to Mount Desert Island was not without trouble.
 He shot a 23 on a single hole during one round of golf when he got stuck in a sand trap.
 On the same course, the 300-pound-plus president tripped and sprained an ankle.

 And, when he spoke to a crowd in Ellsworth, pickpockets made off with hundreds of dollars from unsuspecting Mainers who came to hear him speak at the old Hancock House.

 Most of the spots Taft visited are either gone or in private hands, but a few survive.
 The Bangor House hotel is still at the corner of Main and Union streets, though it’s now housing.
 Taft participated in services at the stately Ellsworth Congregational Church.
-He took tea at the Jordan Pond House and, of course, the Kebo Country Club -- scene of Taft's rough game -- remains open to this day.
+He took tea at the Jordan Pond House and the Kebo Country Club -- scene of Taft's rough game -- remains open to this day.